katalysteducation/storehouse/frontend/react.md

 }
 ```

-The last part of the URL is gender it can be set to `male` of `fem` to get occupations with desired gender.
-Authorization need to be set only once when the app is booting up.
+The last part of the URL is **gender** parameter.
+It can be set to `male` or `fem` to get occupations with desired gender.
+Authorization should to be set only once when the app is booting up.

 #### Get all occupation